 Dyslexia is a sensory difference, reading and writing are largely physical, procedural skills.
 It takes longer for dyslexics to acquire them and the current system does not allow for this.
 Actually, the more rote styles of instruction in these areas, now so disliked, benefit them.

 There is a difference between these core skills and knowledge.
-They are very good at retaining facts and information, they are:
+They are very good at retaining facts and information, when given the semantics (they need meaning, they need to know ‘why’) they are:

 Think outside the box, excellent critical thinkers.